 - modulation of water and energy fluxes between the land and atmosphere by seasonally frozen ground and permafrost

 Changes in the ice mass on land have already contributed to recent changes in sea level of approximately 20 cm in the last century.
 During the last glacial maximum, about 21,000 years ago, the sea level was about 125 meters (about 410 feet) lower than it is today.
-This happened because colder conditions globally 5-7 °C lower than present days, stored snow and ice on land subtracting it from the oceans.
+This happened because colder conditions globally 5-7 °C lower than present days, stored snow and ice on land, subtracting it from the oceans.

 Many of these aspects will be discussed in this Cryosphere section.